PDO THREAD LIFT JESMONDInstant Natural Facial Contouring without invasive Surgery

-Are you looking for Botox near Jesmond?
+Are you looking for PDO Thread lift Treatment in Jesmond?
 Dr Matla is a Newcastle-based GP, practising both Aesthetics and General practice.
 He has over 20 years of experience in medicine and is regulated by the CQC.
 You can be assured you will be in very safe hands and can read more about Dr Matla here.
 Read the glowing reviews left about his work or view his before and after images here.

 PDO therapy is a popular cosmetic procedure that stimulates collagen formation in order to lift and tighten sagging skin tissues.
 Small blunt tip needles are used to insert fine, absorbable polydioxanone threads into the skin’s subcutaneous layer.
 Micro-injuries caused by threads that remain implanted in the skin promote collagen synthesis and tissue contraction.
 After six months, the threads will dissolve into the body, leaving new collagen in their place.

 Mint PDO Thread Lifts and how they work

 This non-invasive, non-surgical procedure encourages the body’s natural collagen and elastin production beneath the skin’s surface.
 The PDO Thread Lift is an excellent non-surgical alternative to a surgical facelift for tightening sagging skin and adding definition to the face because it has no recovery period and causes no discomfort.
 Using a cannula or needle, PDO threads are placed under your skin.
 When the thread reaches its endpoint, it is released and the cannula is removed.
 To achieve the desired lift, the procedure may be repeated by the practitioner several times, resulting in the insertion of one to fifteen threads.
 To avoid any dimpling, the threads will then be gently massaged to smooth them out.